liuxin0824/BCV-LR-discrete/README.md

 ___
 >**answer to Q2: We add the reference and discussion of FICC and explain why it has not been included in the comparison for the time being.**

-Thanks for your careful reading, and we supplemented FICC [2] in the related work.
+Thanks for your careful reading, and we now have supplemented FICC [2] in the related work.
 That said, due to the following reasons, we have not yet included FICC in the experiments on ProcGen:

 1. FICC provides code for its pre-training part while doesn't offer code for fine-tuning the pre-trained model and combining it with its MCTS-based backbone online.
 This makes it difficult for us to reproduce this work within the short timeframe of the rebuttal period.
 2. FICC has not been evaluated on the Procgen.
 Moreover, whether its MCTS-based backbone EfficientZero (EZ)[3] is applicable to procedurally generated environments remains an open question.
 This lack of information—such as hyperparameter settings and EZ framework in Procgen—leaves us unable to ensure the validity of our reproductions.